Moravian University Police Department

 Adapted from guidelines provided by the Pennsylvania Crime Prevention Practitioners Association

-No member of the College community ought to feel afraid, but all members ought to exercise ordinary prudence.
-The Office of Campus Police has been established to protect you and everyone at Moravian, but many safety factors are under your control.
+No member of the University community ought to feel afraid, but all members ought to exercise ordinary prudence.
+The Moravian University Police Department has been established to protect you and everyone at Moravian, but many safety factors are under your control.
 Here are some reminders of common sense precautions you can take.
-Your home is as safe as you make it, and so is your College.
+Your home is as safe as you make it, and so is your University.

 In Offices, Classrooms, Libraries, or Laboratories